louisvarley/mbiiez/README.md

-## Movie Battles II / OpenJK Easy Docker Service Manager
+## Movie Battles II EZ

-Built for the **MBII New Republic Clan**
-This is a docker image and a python management script which runs as a binary.
-Allowing simple `mbii` commands to be issues to control server instances

-## Introduction
-This image is based on an older docker build by https://github.com/isair/jedi-academy-server Some of the components including the use of the OG Engine needed an update.

-Image Changes so far is
-- Ubuntu Based Image
-- Using the MBII Dedicated OpenJK Server (more stable for MBII)

-This package comes with a management file to make managing servers easier and quicker without the need to touch docker itself.

-The Provided python script acts as a "Mangement client" for the images.
-So you need no knowledge of docker to quickly spin up and manage servers.
+MBIIEZ is a python wrapper for running instances of Movie Battles II.
+The wrapper acts as both a CLI (Command Line Interface) as well as a Web GUI for managing instances.

+In a sense, you should not need to edit server configs, RTV/RTM configs, understand installing any of the components needed to run an MBII server.
+Using the WebGUI to manage everything instead.

-## Setup Requires
+## Features
-- You must have docker installed. `sudo apt-get install docker.io`
-- Repo here is pulled `cd ~; git pull https://github.com/louisvarley/nr-mb2-docker-server.git`
+- Simple to use Web GUI
+- Simple CLI for running automated commands
+- Plugin System for creating additional plugins
+- Included plugins include
+- - Auto Server Messages, Unlimited rotating service messages
+- - RTV/RTM, intergrated as a plugin
+- - Discord Bot, allow certain roles in your discord channel, to restart instances, change map, kick players, etc

-## Using Install.sh
+## Installing

+- Clone this repo into your home directory using `git clone`
-- run `chmod +x install.sh` and `./install.sh`
+- Run `chmod +x install.sh` on the installation bash script

-## Manually

-- Run `ln -s /root/mbii-eds/mbii.py /usr/bin/mbii`
-- Pull the original docker image `docker pull bsencan/jedi-academy-server`
-- Run `make` within the directory to build the new image and allow the server to use this altered build in place of the above older one

-## Game Files

-- MBII (Linux) should be downloaded and installed at /opt/openjk/MBII **(follow offical MBII instructions)**
-- OpenJK files "should" be installed at /opt/openjk/base Our image does come with the files needed but ensures we have every file we may need **(again follow official OpenJK Documention)**
+- Run `./install.sh` which will install all required depedencies
+- Installation is a simple step by step process
+- Movie Battles II is downloaded automatically, as well as the most recent build of OpenJK For Linux

-- Original JA Base files also in /opt/openjk/base
+## Adding Base files

+The only manual work you will need to do is copy the base files into the directory `/opt/openjk/base` These files include
+- asset0.pk3
+- asset1.pk3
+- asset2.pk3
+- asset3.pk3

 ## Instances
-"Instances" are a single docker running a single MBII server. each instance has a instance name.
-This is normally one word refering to the server such as **open**
+"Instances" are a single game servers.
+Most modern visual servers or bare metal servers can support a number of instances running together.
+These instances will normally have a name. such as **open** or **duel**

 ## Creating an Instance

-All that is needed to create an instance is to create your own server.json file located in the `config` folder of this project.
+All that is needed to create an instance is to create your own instance json file located in the `config` folder of the project.
+There is a template file already included in the config file.

-These config files are a cut down version of both the `server.cfg` and `rtvrtm.cfg` not all configs in these files are in the json file.
-Should you wish to add more global settings, you can edit `rtvrtm.template` and `server.template`
-These templates are used to build the server by importing the settings from your config.

-There is an example json file called `default.json.example` Copy this file and name it `some-name.json` replacing `some-name` with a name you wish to give your instance, such as `open` or `clan-private`
+The format is very easy to understand.

 Edit the file and make any changes to the config which you want.
 Should you make any mistakes in the formatting.
 The server will not start and will warn you about JSON errors.

-Ensure the port you use is one you have not already assigned to another instance otherwise the program will have trouble monitoring and RTV/RTM will not work.
+Ensure the port you use in the config file is one you have not already assigned to another instance otherwise the program will have trouble monitoring and RTV/RTM will not work as the game will automatically assign it a different port.

-## Actions against an instance
-#### Usage
+You need to also ensure any ports you do use are forwarded correctly and no firewall is blocking them

+## Using the CLI

+the CLI Enables simple commands to be executed against an instance.
+Most actions are in this format

-`-i [Name of your instance] ACTION`
+`mbii -i [Name of your instance] ACTION`

-Actions are run against an instance.
-Some examples.
-Where "instances" are called Open, Dueling and Cheats

-`python3 ./MBII.py -i open start`

-`python3 ./MBII.py -i dueling restart`

-`python3 ./MBII.py -i cheats-on stop`

 There a number of actions that can be used when specifying an "instance"